How to Write a Stellar “Why Columbia” Essay

 Tip #3: Be Concise

-Remember that you only get 200 words to explain why you want to attend Columbia.
+Remember that you only get 150 words to explain why you want to attend Columbia.
+Start your essay with a hook and then jump right into the body.
 Choose your words carefully and ensure your writing flows cohesively.
 If you’re prone to wordiness, editing for concision is critical.

 Tip #4: Be Passionate

 Use the “Why Us?”
 Columbia essay as an opportunity to show how much this school means to you.
 Explain why Columbia matters more than any other university.
 Talk about your dreams and how Columbia would help you achieve them.
-Passion can help you stand out.
-Make them understand why they should pick you over another student.
+Choose a topic that you’re passionate about, and show them why they should pick you over another student.

 Tip #5: Explain What You Have to Offer